basho/basho_docs/source/languages/en/dataplatform/upgrading.md

 index: true
 audience: beginner
 ---

-#Upgrading from Basho Data Platform Beta to 1.0.0

 >**NOTE:
 >This page only applies to people previously using the beta releases of Basho Data Platform.**